soumyaveer/book-progress/spec.md

 - [x] Include user input validations
       Have validations to check - user gives a username and a password while logging in, user enters email in proper format during Signup, user does not create a blank field while creating a BookProgression and the numbers entered by user is in integer format, not text format.

-- [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new) Contains flah messages for user in case of failed Login, Signup, failed creation of Book in bookshelf or failed update of book.
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm